kwonus/AVBible/searching.md

 Of course, there are times when word order is significant.
 Accordingly, searching for explicit strings can be accomplished using double-quotes as follows:

-“God created ...
-Earth”
+"God created ...
+Earth"

 These constructs can even be combined.
 For example:

-”God created ...
-Heaven|Earth”
+"God created ...
+Heaven|Earth"

 The search criteria above is equivalent to this search:

-“God created ...
+"God created ...
 Heaven” + “God created ...
-Earth”
+Earth"

 In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between created and heaven.
 Likewise, it allows words to appear between created and Earth.